 1/4 tsp vanilla extract

 For the scones, line a baking sheet with parchment paper and preheat oven to 325F.
-Whisk together almond flour, cocoa powder, erythritol, baking powder, baking soda and salt in a large bowl.
+Whisk together almond flour, cocoa powder, erythritol, baking powder, and salt in a large bowl.
 Add ginger, making sure to break up any bits that clump together so it is well distributed.
 Add in the coconut oil, egg, cream, vanilla extract and stevia extract until dough comes together.

 Turn out dough onto parchment-lined baking sheet and shape by hand into a rough circle, 7 or 8 inches in diameter.
 Slice into 8 even wedges and separate carefully, then space evenly around the baking sheet.
 Bake 20 to 25 minutes, or until scones are firm and lightly browned.
 Keep an eye on the bottoms to make sure they don’t burn.